Gordon Cooper to host 50th anniversary celebration Oct. 15

 Members of the Shawnee community and surrounding areas are invited to Gordon Cooper Technology Center’s 50th anniversary Tuesday, October 15 on campus from 4-8 p.m.

-According to GCTC Public Information Officer Matt Stephens, the event is for alumni and others in the community who wish to celebrate the school’s long and successful history.
+According to GCTC Public Information Officer Matt Stephens, the event is for alumni and others in the community who wish to celebrate the school’s long history.

-“It’s going to be a big event…We’re really hoping to attract a lot of our alumni and there families but it’s open to everyone in the community,” Stephens said.

 There will be something for everyone, Stephens said, and the event is set up to be a fun time for those who wish to celebrate the school.